 The Iloca Stereo II comes with some useful features for a camera of its age.
 A Prontor–S shutter provides shutter speeds from 1 to 1/300 sec and apertures from f3.5 to 16.
 This provides a good range of exposures with 100 ASA film - from bright outdoor conditions through to night exposures using the B setting.
 In addition there is a 10 sec self timer, threaded shutter button which will accept a cable release, and a PC flash connection that can trigger modern flash units.
 Focussing from 3 feet (1 metre) to ∞ completes the picture.

 All of the main controls (shutter, aperture and focus) are conveniently placed on the front of the camera, and are coupled to the right and left hand sides for synchronised operation.
-Strangely, there is no depth of field scale on this camera, a useful aid that could easily have been included in the existing design.
+Strangely, there is no depth of field scale on this camera, a useful aid that could easily have been incorporated into the existing design.
 However, there is a depth of field table inside the lid of the camera's case.

 The built-in viewfinder reduces the image size considerably.
 However, the optional Iloca-Pentax viewfinder accessory, with built-in spirit level, is a big plus on this model (even though it covers most the film frame counter, making it awkward to reset the counter).
 It certainly assists with accurate composition, especially for subjects that are centrally placed.